honkosAtte/farms/README.md

 # farms
 A small full stack exercise with Clojure(script).
-Test